YourthYQ/Notebook-UCLA_CS35L/Bash Scripting.md

     >
     > if `$?` returns `0`, indicating `grep` successfully found the word, then it will prints a message saying the word was found.
     >
-    > if `$?` is not 0, indicating `grep` did not find the word or the file does not exist, it prints a message saying the word was not found.
+    > if `$?` is `not 0`, indicating `grep` did not find the word or the file does not exist, it prints a message saying the word was not found.

 ### 2. Loop Structures (for, while, until)